 The good news is that the Cobra AK4615 works with the factory remote and can’t be tricked into disarming without the remote.

 Fortunately, the wiring can be modified so the back of the van is not unlocked if the driver’s door lock is forced or picked.

 The AK4615 comes with Ultrasonic movement sensors as standard which protect the cabin area of the van.

 I recommend adding a PIR sensor to the back of the van to cover the load area.

 Flimsy Doors are super vulnerable!

-I would also suggest that internal sirens are a good idea in the transit as well as additional Micro-switches on the rear doors.
+I would also suggest that internal sirens are a good idea in the transit.
+Micro-switches on the rear doors are also worth considering.